-In addition to the primary diagnosis of the disease, a detection of autoantibodies against PLA2R allows assessment and monitoring of the disease course and the progression of a treatment.
+In addition to the primary diagnosis of the disease, a detection of autoantibodies against PLA2R (anti-PLA2R antibodies) allows assessment and monitoring of the disease course and the progress of a treatment.

-There is a clear relation between the concentration of anti-PLA2R antibodies in the blood of a patient and the course and activity of pMN.
-High concentrations of anti-PLA2R antibodies indicate an increased disease activity and the necessity of a more intensive treatment.
-The lower the originally detected anti-PLA2R concentrations, the better are the prospects of successsful treatment with immunosuppressives.
-This therapy reduces the antibody concentration in the patient usually quite quickly – even before the proteinuria abates.
+Obviously, there is a clear relation between the concentration of anti-PLA2R antibodies in the blood of a patient and the course and activity of pMN.
+A high concentration of anti-PLA2R antibodies indicates an increased disease activity and the necessity of intensive treatment.
+The lower the originally detected anti-PLA2R concentration, the better are the prospects of successful treatment with immunosuppressives.
+In the course of such therapy, the patient's antibody concentration usually decreases rapidly – even faster than the proteinuria subsides.

 The concentration of anti-PLA2R antibodies also allows assessment of the course after kidney transplantation.
 Chances of complete improvement of the symptoms are greater, the lower the anti-PLA2R antibody concentration after the surgery is.
 A persistently detectable amount of anti-PLA2R antibodies in blood, however, can be identified as a significant risk factor for a recurrence of the pMN after organ transplantation.

 Consequently, anti-PLA2R autoantibodies have a great value for diagnostics and treatment of pMN.
 Their concentration allows assessment of the disease activity, the required treatment and the chances of success of the therapy.
 Moreover, they have a high predictive value for the success of kidney transplantation.

 The great advantage of antibody-based blood tests is also that they can be performed several times within a short period of time and thus help to prevent biopsies, which are complicated and stressful.